 Malaysia Airlines Flight 370 was a passenger flight that left Kuala Lumpur International Airport on March 8, 2014, and disappeared 94 minutes later en route to Beijing Capital International Airport.
 The disappearance launched an international search effort — some say the largest ever — in an ever-growing area over the South China Sea, Gulf of Thailand and Indian Ocean.
-Two years later, the fate of the aircraft is still unknown, and the search has been called off.
+Nearly three years later, the fate of the aircraft is still unknown, and the search has been called off.

 Passengers and crew